Federal Lobbying Laws/IRS Regulations Governing Political Activity

 As we enter into another election season in which there is considerable interest, it’s a good time to bring you up to date on new aspects of the federal lobbying disclosure laws and to remind you of Internal Revenue Service (IRS) rules governing political activities on campus.
 There are several resources to which you can turn should you have questions.
 Georgetown University’s Office of Federal Relations (OFR) has responsibility for the filing of federal lobbying disclosure forms, and the Office of Tax and Asset Management has responsibility for ensuring compliance with IRS requirements.
 Both offices work closely with the Office of Compliance and Ethics and the Office of University Counsel on compliance issues.

-- Scott S. Fleming, Office of Federal Relations
+- Katy Button, Office of Federal Relations

 - James E. Ward, Office of Compliance and Ethics